helloworld877/slash-asessment/README.md

 - To view the database you can connect to the database using PgAdmin 4
 - The application runs on port `3000`
 - The PostgreSQL docker container runs on port `5432`
+- Ensure that ports `3000` and `5432` are open and have no apps running on them before running the project
 - to stop the docker container from running run `docker-compose down`
 - This will delete the container and the data will not persist